A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

+\begin{corollary} In Increasing-Reward Single-Agent Games, the optimal behaviour for an agent is to explore a state $s$ until action $b: b = \arg\max_ar(s,a)$ is found; no further exploration is then required for $s$. \end{corollary}

+Notice that a plethora of standard games (such as the one described in Fig.~\ref{fig:motivation_example}, and also sorting, finding the sole existing trajectory in complex maze environments, etc.) are considered as Increasing-Reward Single-Agent Games.
+We now prove that ADEU (equipped with an effective $f(s)$) achieves efficient exploratory behaviour in such games with a large but finite action space.
+In more detail, assuming that after a finite amount of time, the ADEU agent will discover action $b$ for a state $s$, the $f(s)$ will decrease and stop the exploration in that specific state $s$.
+Hence, for this ADEU agent $\pi(s) = b$ and the agent will explore the future state $s^*$.
+A suitable $f(s)$ should measure uncertainty as, e.g., the difference between the current policy $\pi(s)$ and $b = \arg\max_ar(s,a)$; or as the $f(s)$ used in the modified Frozen Lake \begin{definition} Following the aforementioned notation, we define as ``best neighbour state at timestep $i-1$'' the state $s_i^*: T(s_{i-1},b,s_i^*) = 1$ and $b = \arg \max_a r(s_{i-1},a)$ \end{definition}

+\begin{theorem} ADEU agents that have executed $b: = \arg\max_ar(s_i,a)$ for some $s_i$ during a training episode, will reduce their exploration of $s_i$ relative to the effectiveness of their $f(s)$ mechanism and focus on exploring $s_{i+1}^*$. \end{theorem} \begin{proof} The proof can be found in the Appendix. \end{proof} Theorem~\ref{theorem} shows that an ADEU agent, when provided with an effective uncertainty-measuring mechanism, will solve an Increasing-Reward Single-Agent Game.
+The theorem can be extended to guarantee efficient (in expectation) ADEU behavior in environments with stochastic reward or transition functions also.
 ADEU's efficiency arises from the fact that it does not needlessly explore, but instead replicates the parts of a ``known'' or ``learnt'' trajectory that it trusts.
 But this trajectory might be sub-optimal.
-So, to keep improving the learnt trajectory, ADEU also performs the so-called rollout episodes.
-In more detail, at the beginning of every episode, with probability $\rho$ ADEU performs exploration using as uncertainty mechanism the $f_\text{rollout}(s) = c$, where $c$ is a constant number.
+To keep improving the learnt trajectory, ADEU also performs the so-called rollout episodes.
+In more detail, at the beginning of every episode, with probability $\rho$, ADEU performs exploration using as uncertainty mechanism the $f_\text{rollout}(s) = c$, where $c$ is a constant number.
 Hence, for that {\em specific} ``rollout'' episode, ADEU takes the chance to explore so as to improve the learnt trajectory.
 We should note that in the case of a well-constructed $f(s)$ that smoothly decreases, $\rho$ should and can simply be set to $0$.
-For simplicity, in our implementation we treat $\rho$ as a constant that does not change throughout the training process.
+For simplicity, in our implementation we treat $\rho$ as a constant that does not change throughout training.
 Also, we set $f_\text{rollout}(s) = c$ to present a simple version of our framework, but, in more complex environments, this can change too.

+Both the rollout episodes and the potential use of more complex definitions of uncertainty, allow the ADEU agent to effectively explore different, and more complex settings (e.g., even settings requiring deep exploration like DeepSea~\cite{osband2019deepSea}) than the ones in Definition~\ref{def:game}, as discussed immediately below and as our experiments in Section~\ref{sec:experiments} demonstrate.